pingcap/tidb/docs/design/2022-03-25-non-transactional-dml.md

 Take non-transactional `DELETE` for example, only the `WHERE` clause in the delete statement is supported.
 `ORDER BY` or `LIMIT` clauses are ignored and will not take effect.
 An error will be returned if the DML contains them.

+There may be other constraints or incompatibilities.
+They will be demonstrated in the official documentation of the feature.

 ## Test Design

 ### Functional Tests

 - non-transactional delete can delete everything it should delete, and don't delete anything it should not
-    - multiple split column types: int, varchar(with or without new collation), timestamp, double, decimal
+    - multiple shard column types: int, varchar(with or without new collation), timestamp, double, decimal
     - different delete statements:
         - syntax: `DELETE FROM t`, `DELETE t FROM`
         - table aliases